kingfree/voice-changer/server-rs/README.md

 In addition a WebSocket echo service is available at `/ws`.

+Static frontend files from `client/demo/dist` are served at `/`, `/front`, `/trainer`, and `/recorder` along with auxiliary directories used by the Python implementation.

 The server initializes a `VoiceChangerManager` which will manage model loading and settings updates.
-Currently it only provides placeholder functionality but mirrors the structure of the Python implementation.
+During startup required weight files and initial sample models are downloaded automatically if they are missing, mirroring the behaviour of the Python implementation.